Ernest Harold Baynes: Death

-He died aged 56 on January 21, 1925, at his home "Sunset Ridge", Meriden, Sullivan County, New Hampshire, US.
-His ashes were scattered on Croydon Mountain near his home, which event is commemorated on a local monument inscribed: Here were scattered the ashes of Ernest Harold Baynes, lover of animals and men, and loved of them.
+Baynes died aged 56 on January 21, 1925, at his home "Sunset Ridge" in Meriden.
+His ashes were scattered on Croydon Mountain near his home, commemorated on a local monument inscribed: Here were scattered the ashes of Ernest Harold Baynes, lover of animals and men, and loved of them.
 May 1, 1868, January 21, 1925.

-In Popular Culture
+In popular culture

-Earnest Harold Baynes appears in Annie Hartnett's novel, Unlikely Animals.
-Also going by Harold, he appears as a ghost to the protagonist Emma Starling's father, Clive.
-His writings depicting relationships with the animals in his home also appear frequently, symbolizing a new section of the novel.
+Ernest Harold Baynes appears in Annie Hartnett's 2023 novel Unlikely Animals, as a ghost manifesting to the protagonist's father who is suffering with dementia.
+The novel is set in the fictional New Hampshire town of Everton, near Baynes's own New Hampshire home.